es-sns121/Example-Epics-Python-RPC/README.md

 # Python RpcServer and RpcClient Example

+## Prequisites

+These applications require a working build of EPICS version 4 (4.6.0 as of 28/7/2017) and Python version 2 (2.6.6 was used).

 ## Remote Procedure Call (RPC)

 RPC is a protocol that one program can use to request a service